Finders—keepers 😉 Want to keep all CLM knowledge handy?

 Fast-track the approval process

-You can also fast-track the process by setting up automated workflows that replicate your business processes and automatically prompt relevant people to action with the right trigger.
-You won’t have to chase your colleagues or business partners for results.
+On top of that, you can propel the process forward by setting up automated workflows that replicate your business processes and automatically prompt relevant individuals to act.
+Chasing down colleagues and business partners has become a thing of the past.

-A fully adjustable scenario that accounts for multiple variables within a single workflow can greatly improve the efficiency of your system.
+A fully adjustable scenario that accounts for multiple variables within a single workflow can significantly improve your system’s efficiency.

 Boost security with granular access controls

 Make sure everyone in your organization has access only to files and contract processes that are relevant to their role.